Relationship

 Is dreaming about an abandoned friend a bad sign?

-Dreaming about an abandoned friend is not inherently negative.
-It often signals unresolved emotions or the need for reconciliation, inviting introspection rather than fear.
+Dreaming of an abandoned friend is not inherently negative.
+It often highlights emotional concerns or unresolved issues rather than predicting doom.

 02